Fleishman-Lab/pSUFER/README.md

 To start, place your pdb files in ``in/<my dir>/<PDB>.pdb``. **Filenames shouldn't include question marks (?)**.
 Also, adjust path to Rosetta executable in ``pSUFER_config.yaml``, under <rosetta_exec>

-Next, run the pSUFFER.snakemake code.
+Next, run the pSUFER.snakemake code.
 An example of a commandline would be:

 ```
 snakemake --cores 2000 --snakefile pSUFER.snakefile --configfile pSUFER_config.yaml --latency-wait 600